daniel-cues/NMapGUI/README.md

 ### Starting the application

 For the moment, you will have to execute the jar file.
-If you have java properly configured in your Linux system, it should work just by double-clicking the jar file.
+If you have java properly configured in your system, it should work just by double-clicking the jar file.
 Otherwise, you will have to launch it with your console.
-For that I recommend the following command:
+For that I recommend the following command on Linux:

 `nohup java -jar nmapGUI-0.4.1-snapshot.jar $`